0xluc/0xluc/README.md

-### Hi, I'm a junior fullstack developer, web3 enthusiast and a CTF player
+### Hi, I'm a fullstack developer, web3 enthusiast and a CTF player

 - 🔭 I’m currently working on a defi trading bot
 - 🔹 I'm trying to solve [ethernaut's puzzles](https://ethernaut.openzeppelin.com/)